Pilots (Front Mission 1)#

 Although an average Short, learning skills early means more damage in early game.
 Get surpassed in damage output when specialists learnt their skills though.

-Can also get Guide fairly early.
-Although can learn all 3 skills in Melee, better not waste too many skill slots on them.
+He can also get Guide early.
+Although he can learn all 3 skills in Melee, it is better not to waste too many skill slots on them.
 Can take a Double because he has 5 skill slots.

-If you die, the game is most likely over (except OCU first mission), so build up your agility exp despite being an average tank.
+If you lose Royd, the game is most likely over (except the OCU first mission), so build up agility exp despite being an average tank.

 Joins Mission 1.